run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/configuration/register-continuity-risk.md

-title: Register continuity risk
+title: Registering continuity risk
 Description: This functionality is intended to register the risks that will be used during the Continuity registration.
-# Register continuity risk
+# Registering continuity risk

 This functionality is intended to register the risks that will be used during the Continuity registration.

 Before getting started
 --------------------------

-It's necessary to previously register the threat and risk category.
+- [x] It's necessary to have registered the threat and risk category.

 Procedure
 -------------